 Instead, break the task into smaller chunks so that it’s more manageable.
 Tell yourself that you need to vacuum the living room as one task, then your next task could be to dust the shelves or wash the curtains.

 Learning things is arguably one of the best ways to stay productive at home.
 It really gives you a sense of value with your time and learning can be done in many ways.
 For instance, you could consider studying online DNP programs that can prepare you for real-world work such as nursing, or you could purchase books that you can read no matter where you are in the house.

 You can even learn with audiobooks while you’re cooking, working out, or doing the dishes.
 There are plenty of ways to enlighten yourself and learn something to stay productive.

 As much as people love to multitask, it’s actually not a very effective way to get things done in most cases.
 If you’re trying to clean the house and get some work done at the same time, then you’re going to be splitting your effort between both and ultimately reduce the quality of both.

-If you have to multitask, then make sure your senses are mixed or being split between two things.
-For instance, working out and listening to a podcast is fine, but trying to listen to a podcast and write a report for work will be very distracting.
+If you have to multitask, make sure your senses are mixed or split between two things.
+For instance, working out and listening to a podcast is fine, but listening to a podcast and writing a report for work will be very distracting.